Table of Contents

 Dispersion is, then, according to the view of Fresnel and Cauchy, a consequence of the coarse-grainedness of the medium.

-This theory, in one modification or another, held its ground until forty years later it was overthrown by the facts of anomalous dispersion.
+This theory, in one modification or another, held its ground until 40 years later when it was overthrown by anomalous dispersion.

-The distinction between aether and ponderable matter was more definitely drawn in memoirs which were published independently in 1841–2 by F. E. Neumann[78] and Matthew O’Brien.[79]
+The distinction between aether and ponderable matter was more definitely drawn in memoirs published independently in 1841–2 by:

 where C denotes a constant on which the phenomena of dispersion depend.
 For polarized plane waves propagated parallel to the axis of x, this equation becomes